dm-kamaev/server-component/README.md

   }
 }
 ```
-`this.tpl` - tpl is built in library for convenient work with conditions in template.
+`this.tpl` - tpl is an embedded library for convenient work with conditions in template.
 Show [docs](https://www.npmjs.com/package/@ignis-web/tpl).

 #### Script and Link